 If Texans hope to alter the path away from crises towards continued prosperity, they must exercise vigilant stewardship in all elections.

-Election Day for local races is Saturday, May 10th, with state-wide, primary run-off elections being held on May 27th.
+Election Day for local races is Saturday, May 10, with statewide, primary runoff elections being held on May 27.

 Below is the text of the original email sent by liberal activist, Mark Bauer:

 It finally reached Colleyville – the far-right Tea Party is promoting candidates to run in the Colleyville City Council and the Grapevine-Colleyville ISD School District elections.
 Besides their history of refusing to compromise to promote the American agenda, their proven strategy has been to cut funding for infrastructure improvements and to cut public school funding even when it means more children per classroom.

 Early voting for municipal and school board seats starts this Monday, April 28.

 True Americans are already fighting back—we have a phone bank organized for this Saturday.
 The goal is to contact the most frequent voters—regardless of party affiliation—and to get them out early to vote for our moderate incumbents.

 The candidates we need to support for their outstanding public service are: